 The final product of a long period of travel, army service, and study is The Iron Curtain Over America.
-The book is neither memoirs nor apology, but an objective presentation of things as they are.
-It differs from many other pro-American books principally in that it not only exhibits the external and internal dangers which threaten the survival of our country, but shows how they developed and why they continue to plague us.
+The book is neither memoirs nor apologies, but an objective presentation of things as they are.
+It differs from many other pro-American books principally in that it not only exhibits the external and internal dangers which threaten the survival of our country but shows how they developed and why they continue to plague us.

 The roads we travel so briskly lead out of dim antiquity said General James G. Harbord, and we must study the past because of its bearing on the living present and because it is our only guide for the future.

 The author has thus turned on the light in certain darkened or dimmed out year tremendously significant phases of the history of medieval and modern Europe.
 Since much compression was obligatory, and since many of the facts will to most readers be wholly new and disturbing, Chapters I and II may be described as hard reading.
 Even a rapid perusal of them, however, will prepare the reader for understanding better the problems of our country as they are revealed in succeeding chapters.